lightdock/lightdock.github.io/tutorials/basics.md

 L B.ARG.3 P
 ```

 Where `R` means for `Receptor` and `L` means for `Ligand`, and then the rest of the line is a residue identifier in the format `Chain.Residue_Name.Residue_Number` in the original PDB file numeration.
-A `P` label in the end indicates this restraint is **passive** in contrast to **active**.
+A `P` label in the end indicates this restraint is **passive** in contrast to **active** (no label).

 For each residue restraint specified for the receptor, only the closest swarms are considered during `lightdock3_setup.py`.
 At the moment, only the **10 closest swarms** for each residue are considered.
 If some of the swarms overlap, then only one copy of that swarm is used.
 If no residue restraints at ligand level are specified, random orientations for the ligand molecule will be generated.
 On the other hand, if residue restraints on the ligand level have been defined, `lightdock3_setup.py` will find random `{receptor residue restraint, ligand residue restraint}` pairs (only considering the closest receptor residue restraints to the given swarm) and it will orient the given `ligand residue restraint` towards `receptor residue restraint`.
 With this mechanism, the algorithm is biased towards correct orientations of the ligand molecule.

 Then, the simulation will try to optimize both energy and restraints satisfied taking into account only **active** residues.

-Once the simulation has ended, the script `lgd_filter_restraints.py` should be used in order to remove predictions which do not satisfy the provided restraints.
+Once the simulation has ended, the script `lgd_filter_restraints.py` can be used in order to remove predictions which do not satisfy the provided restraints provided a certain threshold.

 **See a complete example of the LightDock protocol (setup with restraints, simulation, clustering and filtering) [here](https://brianjimenez.github.io/lightdock/4G6M.html).**